Are You Missing a Single Tooth?

-A single missing tooth can cause complex oral health concerns, as well as overall health issues.
-It can compromise your smile and make you self-conscious.
+Even a single missing tooth can cause complex oral health concerns, as well as overall health issues.
+It can compromise your remaining teeth and make you feel self-conscious about your smile.
 From chronic halitosis to an increased risk of developing gum disease, a single missing tooth is both a cosmetic and oral health concern.
-The sooner you seek treatment for your missing tooth, the more effective and conservative the treatment will be.
+The sooner you seek treatment for your missing tooth, the more effective and conservative your treatment can be.

-Designed to mimic both the complete structure and function of a natural tooth, a dental implant helps provide structural and functional support while enhancing the aesthetics of your smile.
-Lexington, KY dentist Dr. Doyle Freano offers a single dental implant when his patients are missing only one tooth.
+A dental implant for one tooth mimics both the complete structure and function of a natural tooth.
+Dental implants are the closest thing we have to replicating the feel and look of your real teeth.
+It helps provide structural AND functional support while enhancing the aesthetics of your smile.
 Dental implants are an investment in your health, confidence, and overall well-being.

 The Single Dental Implant Process

-Dr. Freano will then secure a dental crown to the healed implant.
-The crown will be custom-designed to aesthetically fit your smile.
-A dental implant provides natural, tooth-like replacement options for a missing tooth.
-A dental implant will allow patients to maintain a normal oral hygiene routine and eat and speak with confidence.
-An implant also provides long-term support to the jaw bone to deter deterioration and recession of the facial structure.
+After your mouth heals, Dr. Freano will then secure a dental crown to the implant post.
+The custom-designed crown will fit seamlessly with the rest of your teeth.
+A dental implant provides natural tooth-like results when it replaces a missing tooth.
+A one tooth dental implant will allow patients to maintain a normal oral hygiene routine and eat and speak with confidence.
+An implant also provides long-term support of the jaw bone to deter deterioration and recession of the facial structure.